What is Sclerotherapy?

 On the day of the procedure, you should:

-- Avoid the use of lotion on the legs
+- Avoid shaving and the use of lotion on your legs

 - Bring your compression hose